cenit-io/eCapi/README.md

 ## Introduction

-This repo has oficial reference of the OMNA Commerce API.
+This repo has official reference of the OMNA Commerce API.
 The spec is OpenAPI 3.0.0 (aka swagger).

 The **OMNA Commerce API** is simple connector API to integrate ecommerce sale channels, such us marketplaces and ecommerce platforms.